 Self-service analytics is the manifestation of data democratization where generalized personnel can access the data for making better-informed business decisions.
 Business intelligence hence becomes indispensable to business growth and leveraging Augmented Analytics to glean the insights has taken center stage.
 Based on Natural Language Processing, Machine Learning, and Automated Insights, Augmented Analytics enables users to replace opinions with actionable insights with speed and accuracy.

 Those in favor of making data democratization a prevalent practice believe that it is essential for a business to be transparent about its data across channels, to gain a competitive advantage.
 The more employees with varying expertise have access to the data, the easier it will be to identify and address business insights.
-Employees at each level are encouraged to take ownership and leverage the data to influence their decision-making, having a positive impact on the business as a whole.
+Employees at each level of an organization are encouraged to take ownership, and foster a data-driven culture where they leverage the insights to influence their decision-making, having a positive impact on the business as a whole.

 Some of the benefits of data democratization are as follows: